 10 Advanced Rock Climbing Techniques To Up Your Game

-If you are ready to take it to the next level, here are ten of the coolest advanced rock climbing techniques you may want to start practicing on your next visit to the climbing gym or if you want to remember basic techniques and you are not ready yet to make this step, check this guide “Rock Climbing Techniques for Beginners“.
+If you are ready to take it to the next level, here are ten of the coolest advanced rock climbing techniques you may want to start practicing on your next visit to the climbing gym or if you want to remember basic techniques and you are not ready yet to make this step, check this guide “Bouldering Tips for Beginners“.

 Stemming is a technique you use when in dihedrals and other corners where you have a gap between two walls.
 Basically, you push one side of the wall with one foot and the other side of the wall with the other foot.